tigerabrodi/data-intensive-apps/README.md

 - Graphs are flexible and extensible, ideal for evolving applications.
 They can represent complex relationships, like regional structures varying by country or detailed personal profiles.

 ## Storage and Retrieval

+As an application developer, understanding how databases handle storage and retrieval is crucial for a few reasons:

+1. **Choosing the Right Storage Engine**: There are many storage engines available, each optimized for different types of workloads.
+Knowing how they work helps you choose the best one for your application's needs.

+2. **Performance Tuning**: To optimize a storage engine's performance for your specific workload, you need a basic understanding of its internal mechanisms.

+3. **Transactional vs. Analytical Optimization**: Storage engines are often optimized for either transactional workloads (frequent updates and reads, like in web applications) or analytics (complex queries, often reading large volumes of data).
+Understanding this distinction is vital for selecting an engine that aligns with your use case.

+4. **Implementing Efficient Operations**: Knowing how storage works under the hood can guide you in designing more efficient database interactions.
+For instance, understanding how logs work can inform how you handle data updates.

+5. **Handling Data Growth and Scalability**: Understanding storage engines helps in planning for data growth and scalability challenges.
+Different engines handle data growth, concurrency, and fault tolerance in various ways.

+### Data Structures That Power Your Database